pagantis/prestashop/Documentation/configuration.md

 ## :house: Access

-To access to Pagantis admin panel, we need to open the prestashop admin panel and follow the next steps:
+To access to enCuotas admin panel, we need to open the prestashop admin panel and follow the next steps:

 1 – Modules and Services => Modules and Services
 ![Step 1](./prestashop_installation_1.png?raw=true "Step 1")